anubhamandal/CMPE202_ProjectGroup29/UML/README.md

 This folder contains UML documentation for project structure.

 ## User Stories - Kelly Alvarez Aguirre
 The below section contains a list of user stories describing our graph game functionality.
+It has been divided in categories such as user, single player, multiplayer and player for better understanding and to avoid redundancy.

 **USER:**